-This Market Update is provided for general information purposes only and represents RT Specialty's opinion and observations on the current outlook of the Environmental and Construction Insurance market and does not constitute professional advice.
-No warranties, promises, and/or representations of any kind, express or implied, are given as to the accuracy, completeness, or timeliness of the information provided in this Market Update.
+This Market Update is provided for general information purposes only and represents RT Specialty's opinion and observations on the current and future outlook of the Environmental and Construction Insurance market and does not constitute professional advice.
+No warranties, promises, and/or representations of any kind, express or implied, are given as to the accuracy, completeness, or timeliness of the information provided.
+Any forward-looking statements contained herein are based upon what RT Specialty believes are reasonable assumptions.
+There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
+RT Specialty undertakes no obligation to update forward-looking statements if circumstances or RT Specialty's estimates or opinions should change.
+The reader is cautioned not to place undue reliance on forward-looking statements.
 No user should act on the basis of any material contained herein without obtaining professional advice specific to their situation.

 RT Specialty is a division of RSG Specialty, LLC, a Delaware limited liability company based in Illinois.
 RSG Specialty, LLC, is a subsidiary of Ryan Specialty, LLC.
 RT Specialty provides wholesale insurance brokerage and other services to agents and brokers.
 As a wholesale broker, RT Specialty does not solicit insurance from the public.
 Some products may only be available in certain states, and some products may only be available from surplus lines insurers.
-In California: RSG Specialty Insurance Services, LLC (License # 0697516). ©2022 Ryan Specialty, LLC
+In California: RSG Specialty Insurance Services, LLC (License # 0997516). ©2023 Ryan Specialty, LLC